 We do not encourage you to gather any further information from any source, whatever the circumstances.
 This might infringe privacy rights or other legal requirements.
 However, we may ask you to clarify the information you provide to us.

 We will hold the information you provide to us securely and use it to help us to investigate your concerns.
-For more information please access our Malpractice Privacy Notice.
+For more information please see our malpractice privacy notice.